Finding Peace When You’re in the Storm

 These things are all true.
 And (because of the context she was speaking within) they miss the fact that the soundness exists even in the absence of all these other things listed.
 We have shalom (peace) when we have the Trinity of God, and when our life is aligned to Him, and we are also fully aligned with Him spiritually, physically, and mentally.

-This reminds me of a favorite Ghandi quote that hangs in my office: “Happiness is when what you think, what you say, and what you do are in harmony.”
+This reminds me of a favorite Gandhi quote that hangs in my office: “Happiness is when what you think, what you say, and what you do are in harmony.”
 And yet, even “happiness” does not quite fit.
-I am not “happy” when one of my children are struggling.
+I am not “happy” when one of my children is struggling.
 Nor do I want to be.
-I want more than just happy.
+I want more than just happiness.
 So forgive my audacity for a moment if I try to improve on the words of such a wise man, and say it differently:

 Peace is a feeling.
 And we know that feelings are created by our thoughts.

 When I think “This is so hard”, I feel dismayed.

 When I think “He/she is hurting so much.”
 I feel hurt to

 Even though these thoughts may seem true, focusing on them does not lead to peace.
 Instead, I can choose to remind myself of the thoughts/beliefs that do.